mahedicse/eduroamIRS/README.markdown

 # reboot
 ````
 #### Secure SSH:
 After install a Server and connect with public internet.
-It's essential to protect and secure remote access that prevent your Server from the attaker easy access.
+It's essential to protect and secure remote access that prevent your Server from the attacker easy access.
 It's better to change default ssh port and disable direct root login from ssh.

 **Change SSH default port and disable root login:**
 > **Note:** Before disable root login and changed port you must create a user for remote login and allow changed port in firewall.